Skip to main content

 1. Ensure to use the zip -j parameter for packaging to avoid directory structure issues

-2. Verify that the mvn clean package command executed successfully
+2. Verify that the mvn clean package command is executed successfully

 3. Check whether the JAR package has been generated in the target directory

-4. Ensure that the JAR package file is included during packaging
+4. Ensure the package includes the JAR file

 Q: Why use the zip -j parameter?

-A: The -j parameter serves to "junk paths" (ignore directory structures):
+A: The -j parameter is used to "junk paths" (ignore paths):

-• Using zip -j ignores the directory structure of files, saving only the files themselves
+• Using zip -j ignores the directory structure and only saves the files themselves

-• In this way, target/cloudrun-springboot-1.0-SNAPSHOT.jar will directly become cloudrun-springboot-1.0-SNAPSHOT.jar after extraction
+• This way, target/cloudrun-springboot-1.0-SNAPSHOT.jar will become cloudrun-springboot-1.0-SNAPSHOT.jar directly after extraction

-• Avoids the issue of multi-level directories like /opt/target/ in cloud functions
+• Avoids multi-level directory issues such as /opt/target/ in cloud functions

-• Simplifies the packaging process without the need to manually copy and delete files
+• Simplifies the packaging process without the need for manual copying and deleting of files

 Q: What is the /opt directory in scf_bootstrap?